grayherm/handbook/docs/the-unit/getting-started.md

 ### 2a.
 When are our operations?

-Our operation times are Saturday and Sunday 17:30 UTC check on the bottom of our [website](https://uagpmc.com/) for a timer till our next operation.
+Our operation times are **Saturday and Sunday at 18:00 UTC** check on the bottom of our [website](https://uagpmc.com/) for a timer till our next operation.

 ### 2b.
 Can't Attend a Session?